The Ultimate Guide to Saving Energy During Christmas

 5. Plan shopping trips to reduce gasoline use: All those last minute purchases can drive a person nuts!
 Advanced planning can help you to save money on gasoline, and it can make the days leading up to Christmas more peaceful and easy for you.

-6. Haul less weight in the trunk of your car: So you went shopping, but you don’t want to lug all of that loot inside the house.
-The perfect solution is to leave all that junk in the trunk, right?
+6. Haul less weight in your trunk: So you went shopping, but don’t want to lug all that loot inside the house.
+The perfect solution is to leave that junk in the trunk, right?
 Wrong.
-Extra weight in the trunk of the car means that your car is pulling more weight around, and pulling more weight around means that your car is burning more gasoline.
+Extra weight in the trunk of the car means that your vehicle is pulling more weight around, and pulling more weight around means burning more gasoline.
 Busted!
-Burn some calories by carrying those big-arse presents into the house, even if you’re planning to put them back in the trunk to drive them to the lucky recipients’ houses.
+Burn some calories by carrying those presents into the house, even if you’re planning to put them back in the trunk when you eventually drive them to the lucky recipients’ houses.
 Earn your eggnog, my friend.
 Earn it.

 7. Use an automatic garage door closer: According to electrical expert Martin Halliday of Green Building Advisor, it’s not the R-value of the garage door that matters for energy efficiency, but rather how airtight the door is.
-Why does it even matter?
-Newer houses tend to have better-insulated side walls than older houses.
-If you live in an older house, it is likely that you are losing heat through the side wall that is attached to your house’s garage.
-If the garage door is not well sealed – or if it is open – all of the heat that the structure of the garage could possibly retain escapes.
+New houses tend to have better-insulated side walls than old ones.
+If you live in an older home, likely you are losing heat through the side wall that is attached to your house’s garage.
+If the garage door is not well sealed – or if it's open – all the heat that the structure of the garage could possibly retain escapes.
 It pays to keep the garage door closed.
-Yet, we all know that it’s easy to forget to close the garage door during the hubbub of the holidays.
+Yet, we all know that it’s easy to forget during the hubbub of the holidays.
 An automatic garage door opener can help you to keep the garage door closed while you pay attention to more pressing matters.

 8. Install a motion-sensor light in your kitchen pantry: At holiday parties, it’s all about the food.
-When you’re cooking up a storm, and fetching ingredients for multiple courses from the pantry, it’s easy to forget to turn off the light in the pantry.
+When you’re cooking up a storm, and fetching ingredients for multiple courses, it’s easy to forget to turn off the light in the pantry.
 A motion-sensor light will solve that problem.
 Lifehacker published some dynamite directions for making your own pantry light motion sensor.

-10. Cook as efficiently as possible: If you are cooking on an electric oven, the Environmental Protection Agency suggests that you can reduce your use of electricity by doing some of your cooking in a crock pot, which supposedly uses less electricity than an electric oven.
-You can also reduce your fuel consumption by baking as much food as possible together.
-If you are cooking in advance, cook dishes in the same oven that require the same temperature for baking.
-For example, instead of heating the oven up to 400 degrees four times to cook four separate dishes, try to cook all of them in the same round.
+10. Cook as efficiently as possible: If you are cooking on an electric oven, the Environmental Protection Agency suggests you reduce your use of energy by doing some of your cooking in a crock pot, which takes less electricity than an electric oven.
+You can also reduce fuel consumption by baking as much food as possible together.
+If you are preparing in advance, bake dishes that require approximately the same temperature together.
+For example, instead of heating the oven to 400 degrees four times for four different dishes, try to cook all of them in the same round.

-11. Opt for a fiber optic tree: Fiber optic Christmas trees are synthetic, pre-lit trees that can be stored and used year after year.
-Instead of cutting down a living tree, using it for a short time, then discarding it, a fiber optic tree is virtually waste-free.
-Since the tree is lit by LED lights embedded in its limbs, there is no need to purchase or plug in additional lights for it.
+11. Opt for a fiber optic tree: Fiber optic Christmas trees are synthetic, pre-lit trees that can be stored and reused year after year.
+Instead of a living tree which is cut down, displayed for a short time, and then discarded it, a fiber optic tree is virtually waste-free.
+Since the tree is lit by LED bulbs embedded in its limbs, there is no need to purchase or plug in additional lights for it.

 12. Wear slippers: There is nothing like cozy holiday slippers to keep your feet warm.
 Heat rises, and cold air settles by the floor.
 Your whole body will feel warmer if your feet are warm.
 You’ll be able to turn your heat down a few degrees by wearing a hat (to retain the body heat that you lose through your head) and slippers (to protect your feet from the cold air near the floor).